Targeted Fuzzing Is Improving Linux Security, Linus Torvalds Says - Slashdot

 What in the world are you smoking?
 Darwin is based on the FreeBSD kernel, a completely different animal.

+..I thought "Targeted Fuzzing" was about growing pubic hair in designated patches.

-Fuzzing Furry parties (Score:2)
+Fuzzing Furry parties (Score:3)

 drop some shrooms and mdma and PLUR your way to random code those security holes out while listening to 4 on the floor Techno.